ming024/FastSpeech2/README.md

 ![](./img/model.png)

 # Updates
+- 2021/7/8: Release the checkpoint and audio samples of a multi-speaker English TTS model trained on LibriTTS
 - 2021/2/26: Support English and Mandarin TTS
 - 2021/2/26: Support multi-speaker TTS (AISHELL-3 and LibriTTS)
 - 2021/2/26: Support MelGAN and HiFi-GAN vocoder